 Diagnosing Sleep Apnea in Children

 Sleep apnea can occur at any point during childhood, from infancy through adolescence.
-It is most common in young children who have tonsillitis or adenoiditis—enlargement of infection-fighting tissues in the back of the nasal cavity and throat—caused by infections or allergies.
+It is most common in young children who have enlarged tonsils or adenoids, which are infection-fighting tissues in the back of the nasal cavity and throat.
+Enlarged tonsils and adenoid tissue can block a child’s small airways.

 Certain genetic syndromes put children at increased risk for sleep apnea.
 For instance, children with Down syndrome may have an enlarged tongue, a flattened bridge of the nose, or a narrow airway or jaw, all of which can contribute to sleep apnea.
 Other genetic syndromes that affect the development of the face and lead to sleep apnea include Pierre Robin syndrome (or sequence), Treacher Collins syndrome, and Nager syndrome.

-Neuromuscular disorders, such as cerebral palsy or muscular dystrophy, allow the tongue to fall back into the throat, blocking the airway.
+Some neuromuscular disorders, such as cerebral palsy or muscular dystrophy, allow the tongue to fall back into the throat, blocking the airway.

 Signs and Symptoms